eviltester/talotics-videos/ffmpeg-video-repurposing/script.md

 Short videos work really well on Instagram, and Linkedin, when people are scrolling through their feed.

-On mobile devices videos in the feed auto play.
+On mobile devices, videos auto play when shown in the feed.
 And if you have a video with a talking head, people will see the talking head, but they won't hear the audio.
 And that just looks silly.

 I could upload a subtitle file to Linkedin, but I'd have to edit that for the excerpt.
 Or, I can use hard captions, "burned in", to the video to avoid that problem.

-I use ffmpeg, free command line software, to help with this.
+I use ffmpeg to help with this.
+The software is free and runs from the command line.
+Although that can make it seem quite complicated.

-`ffmpeg` is free software that you can download from `https://www.ffmpeg.org/`.
+`ffmpeg` is multi-platform free software that you can download from `https://www.ffmpeg.org/`.

-`ffmpeg` can be quite complicated because it runs from the command line.

 Let me walk you through the workflow I use for taking a YouTube video, with subtitles, and converting it into smaller videos with burned in subtitles.

 Here's a video on YouTube.
-It's only four minutes, but I can easily get three or four short videos out of this, that I can use to promote on Linkedin and Instagram.
+It's only four minutes, but I can easily get three or four short videos out of this.
+I can use those to promote on Linkedin and Instagram.

 First I want to download the mp4 file.

 And I want to download the subtitle file as a `.srt` file.

-I'll use ffmpeg to generate a `.ass` subtitle file so I can burn it on to the video.
+I'll use ffmpeg to generate a different format of subtitle file so I can burn it on to the video.

 ~~~~~~~~
 ffmpeg -i captions.srt captions.ass